-Diana B. Henriques, an award-winning financial journalist, is the author of The Wizard of Lies: Bernie Madoff and the Death of Trust, a New York Times bestseller, and three other books on business history.
-Her fifth book, A First-Class Catastrophe: The Road to Black Monday, the Worst Day in Wall Street History, will be published in September 2017.
+Diana B. Henriques, an award-winning financial journalist, is the author of the new Taming the Street: The Old Guard, the New Deal, and FDR’s Fight to Regulate American Capitalism, and A First-Class Catastrophe: The Road to Black Monday, the Worst Day in Wall Street History, released in September 2017.
+She is also the author of The Wizard of Lies: Bernie Madoff and the Death of Trust, a New York Times bestseller, and three other books on business history.
 As a staff writer for The New York Times from 1989 to 2012 and as a contributing writer since then, she has largely specialized in investigative reporting on white-collar crime, market regulation and corporate governance.

-In May 2017, HBO will air its film-length adaptation of The Wizard of Lies, with Robert De Niro in the starring role — and with Ms. Henriques playing herself as the first journalist to interview Madoff in prison.
+In May 2017, HBO aired its film-length adaptation of The Wizard of Lies, with Robert De Niro in the starring role — and with Ms. Henriques playing herself as the first journalist to interview Madoff in prison.
+In January 2023, she was prominently featured in the Netflix docudrama series Madoff: The Monster of Wall Street, which became a global blockbuster in its first weeks.

 An avid reader and reviewer of financial histories, Ms. Henriques is also the author of Fidelity’s World: The Secret Life and Public Power of the Mutual Fund Giant (1995), The White Sharks of Wall Street: Thomas Mellon Evans and The Original Corporate Raiders (2000), and The Machinery of Greed: Public Authority Abuse and What To Do About It.
 (1986).